Integrating with Cocoapods

 completionQueue:nil];

-Step 3: Apple Requirements
+Step 3: Configuring Apple Requirements

 Configuring Tracking Permission Alerts With ATT Framework for iOS 14+